Skip to content

 Scrap rate increases non-linearly

-When the tolerance zone shrinks, the percentage of parts that fall outside the zone increases — even if the process has not changed.
+When the tolerance zone shrinks, the percentage of parts that fall outside the zone increases even if the process has not changed.
 A process with a standard deviation (sigma) of 0.002 in. produces ~99.7% yield at ±0.006 in.
 (3σ).
 The same process at ±0.002 in.
-(1σ) produces only ~68% yield — a 32% scrap rate.
+(1σ) produces only ~68% yield, which means a 32% scrap rate.
 To maintain yield at tight tolerances, the shop must reduce process variation through better tooling, fixturing, and environmental control, all of which add cost.
+In metric terms, those bands are about 0.15 mm and 0.05 mm.

 6